Refrainlhy/EAGLE/Baselines/GraphMixer.md

 # Baseline: GraphMixer

-We use the code implementation from DyGLib benchmark ([DyGLib GitHub](https://github.com/yule-BUAA/DyGLib/)) for our experiments.

 According to the official paper ([GraphMixer Paper](https://openreview.net/pdf?id=ayPPc0SyLv1)), the hyperparameter tuning ranges are as follows:

 - **Time-slot size (T)**: